karollynecosta/aws_solutions_architect-associate/README.md

 Launch docker container on Aws
 You must provision & maintain the infra (the Ec2 instances) Aws takes care of starting / stopping containers
-Has integrations with tha ALB
+Has integrations with the ALB

 EC2 launch type for ECS:
 	ASG with containers that contain ECS Agent and ECS Tasks